laravel/docs/frontend.md

         require('./components/ExampleComponent.vue')
     );

-To use the component in your application, you may simply drop it into one of your HTML templates.
+To use the component in your application, you may drop it into one of your HTML templates.
 For example, after running the `make:auth` Artisan command to scaffold your application's authentication and registration screens, you could drop the component into the `home.blade.php` Blade template:

     @extends('layouts.app')